Title IX Sexual Misconduct Policy

 Objective Standard of Investigation

-It is the University’s burden, by and through its designated Investigator, to gather sufficient evidence for the Decision-Maker to reach a determination regarding the responsibility of the Respondent.
-This does not mean that the Investigator is tasked with seeking out inculpatory evidence.
-Rather, the Investigator, much like the Title IX Coordinator and the Decision-Maker, must proceed at all times with the presumption that the Respondent is not responsible for the alleged conduct and avoid prejudgment of the facts at issue.
+It is the University’s burden, by and through its designated Investigators, to gather sufficient evidence for the Decision-Makers to reach a determination regarding the responsibility of the Respondent.
+This does not mean that the Investigators are tasked with seeking out inculpatory evidence.
+Rather, the Investigators, much like the Title IX Coordinator and the Decision-Makers, must proceed at all times with the presumption that the Respondent is not responsible for the alleged conduct and avoid prejudgment of the facts at issue.

 Investigative Process